WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-liveanalytics.md

 1. Move to `/user/hive/warehouse` path and **Upload** any file from your host machine.

-1. Check that the file you uploaded is now located in your `/user/hive/warehouse` directory on your ADLS Gen2 container.
+1. Check the uploaded file is in the `/user/hive/warehouse` directory on your ADLS Gen2 container.

 #### Test large data sets (optional)

-If you want to replicate larger amounts of data, see our [LiveData testing](./test-cdh-sandbox-livedata.md#test-large-data-sets-optional) guide.
+To replicate larger amounts of data, see our [LiveData testing](./test-cdh-sandbox-livedata.md#test-large-data-sets-optional) guide.

 ### Test Hive replication